← Back to Blog

 Linear projection from year-to-date pace.
 Greece has already passed its full-year 2025 count of sub-1 €/MWh hours with more than half of 2026 still ahead.

-The low-price cluster is filling up with free hours; the high-price cluster is, if anything, going backwards.
-Spain is on track to deliver roughly one hour in five below 1 €/MWh this year.
-Germany, despite adding capacity, is flat.
+The low-price cluster is accumulating free hours; the high-price cluster is flat to declining.
+Spain is on track for roughly one hour in five below 1 €/MWh this year, while Germany, despite adding capacity, holds flat.
 Whatever is compressing prices in Iberia is not reaching the DACH region.

 The policy gap

-This is where I think the story stops being a market curiosity and becomes an industrial one.
-Put yourself in the seat of someone deciding where to build an electric-arc steel mill, an aluminium smelter, a chlor-alkali plant or a hyperscale data centre.
-That decision commits capital for ten to twenty years.
-The number that matters to them is the expected weighted-average wholesale electricity cost over that horizon.
-Not installed capacity in gigawatts.
-Not renewable share in percent.
-A price.
+This is where the divergence shifts from a market observation to an industrial one.
+Consider a decision to build an electric-arc steel mill, an aluminium smelter, a chlor-alkali plant or a hyperscale data centre.
+That decision commits capital for ten to twenty years, and the relevant figure is the expected weighted-average wholesale electricity cost over that horizon — not installed capacity in gigawatts, nor renewable share in percent, but a price.

-And here the national frameworks have quietly diverged.
+Here the national frameworks have diverged.
 Spain pairs its solar build-out with contract-for-difference auctions that publish explicit strike prices.
 France anchors its historic fleet around an explicit price target.
 Several countries are embedding long-term industrial contracts at a known €/MWh.
 In each case, an industrialist can read a number off the policy and plan against it.

 Germany's framework is built almost entirely around installed-capacity targets — gigawatts of solar, wind, batteries, electrolysers — and renewable-share percentages.
 There is no published "delivered wholesale €/MWh" objective for industry.
-The levy reform moved the cost question into the federal budget and, with it, moved the conversation further away from any explicit price commitment.
-An industrialist cannot sign a fifteen-year capex decision against a renewable-share target.
-They need a price target.
-Iberia has given them one.
-Germany has not.
+The levy reform moved the cost question into the federal budget, and with it the conversation moved further from any explicit price commitment.
+A fifteen-year capex decision cannot be made against a renewable-share target; it requires a price target.
+Iberia provides one; Germany does not.

 "Germany has invested massively in renewables — this can't be a policy failure."
-Two things argue otherwise.
-Its sub-1 €/MWh count is regressing in 2026, which is not what continued solar additions would produce if the build-out were structurally working.
+Two points qualify that.
+Its share of sub-1 €/MWh hours is flat to slightly lower in 2026, which is not what continued solar additions would produce if the build-out were structurally working.
 And onshore wind — the technology that matters for the non-midday hours — has been roughly stagnant for four years.

 "More flexibility — batteries, demand response — will normalise German prices."
-This one is more subtle, and I think it has the causality backwards.
+This one is more subtle, and the causality may run the other way.
 Battery business cases need a wide spread between peak and trough to amortise.
 Germany's distribution is narrow: anchored at the top by gas, rarely going deeply negative at the bottom.
-A compressed spread starves new flexibility of returns.
-The narrow distribution is not a problem flexibility will solve so much as a condition that discourages flexibility from being built.
+A compressed spread reduces the returns available to new flexibility.
+The narrow distribution is less a problem that flexibility will solve than a condition that discourages flexibility from being built.

-I deliberately kept nuclear out of the framing above, because it tends to swallow every energy conversation it touches.
-But a serious look at this divergence cannot leave it unsaid.
-France's structural cheapness owes a great deal to its nuclear fleet — low-carbon, low-marginal-cost baseload that holds the average down.
+I kept nuclear out of the framing above to isolate the policy question, but a complete account of this divergence has to include it.
+France's structural cheapness rests substantially on its nuclear fleet — low-carbon, low-marginal-cost baseload that holds the average down independently of the renewable build-out.

-The German industrial machine has been the engine of Europe for decades.
-None of this is destiny — capacity can be built, frameworks can be rewritten, the spread can close.
-But the direction of travel has been consistent for three years now, it is visible in the spread, in the country averages and in the free-hour counts at the same time, and it tracks a real difference in how countries write their energy policy.
+German industry has been a central part of Europe's economy for decades.
+None of this is fixed — capacity can be built, frameworks can be revised, the spread can close.
+But the direction has been consistent for three years, it appears simultaneously in the spread, the country averages and the free-hour counts, and it tracks a real difference in how countries set energy policy.

-So the question I keep coming back to is not whether German power is expensive this year.
-It is whether what we are watching is the early signature of a profound transformation of German industry — and whether the policy gap that helped open this divergence is the thing that keeps it open.
+The question, then, is not whether German power is expensive this year, but whether this divergence is an early indicator of a longer-term shift in German industry — and whether the policy gap that helped open it is what keeps it open.

 About this analysis